MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/FreeCameraScriptAPITutorial.md

 system.run(gameTick);
 ```

 Using **system.run** we will start a function that is called every tick.
-To improve performance inside of that gameTick function we won’t do our logic every tick, but instead every other tick.
+To improve performance inside of that gameTick function we won't do our logic every tick, but instead every other tick.
 This is represented by the `%2` in the `if(curtick % 2)` statement, if the number is bigger the check will happen less often, but doing this check becomes less taxing.
 The player has 3 camera types that are either updated constantly or need to have an action taken during the time of the camera transitioning.

-For the cutscene camera, we need to countdown until it’s complete, to be able to to reset the camera to a different state.
+For the cutscene camera, we need to countdown until it's complete, to be able to to reset the camera to a different state.